indie34/hello-world/README.md

 # hello-world
-A repository is used to organize a single project.
+Description: A repository is used to organize a single project.
 Can contain folders, files, videos, etc. Anything the project needs.